 5. We aim to reduce and remove inequalities and barriers that already exist.

 6. We have the highest expectations of all our children.

 We are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.

 In order to further support pupils, raise standards and ensure inclusive teaching, we have set the following objectives:

 Objective 1: To monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.

 Objective 2: To raise levels of attainment in core subjects for vulnerable learners.

 Objective 3: To review levels of parental and pupil engagement in learning and school life, across all activities to ensure equity and fairness in access and engagement.

+All of the above information is also discussed as part of staff induction to our school as it sits at the heart of everything we do.
+Equal opportunities for all is always discussed at safeguarding, inclusion and governors meetings too.
 If you would like more information surrounding this area please see our policies section or book an appointment to come in and see us.